-Unlicensed Assistive Person (UAP) — A paraprofessional who assists individuals with physical disabilities, mental impairments, and other health care needs with their activities of daily living, and provides bedside care.
-A UAP may perform nursing tasks only in specific situations, as governed by the Texas Administrative Code for the Texas Board of Nursing, Title 22, Part 11, Rules 224 and 225.
+Unlicensed Assistive Person (UAP) — A paraprofessional who assists individuals with physical disabilities, mental impairments, and other health care needs with their activities of daily living (ADLs), and provides bedside care.
+A UAP may perform nursing tasks only in specific situations, as governed by the Texas Administrative Code (TAC) for the Texas Board of Nursing, Title 22, Part 11, Rules 224 and 225.

-Upgrade — An existing STAR+PLUS member enrolled in the STAR+PLUS services who requests and is granted SPW services after meeting waiver eligibility criteria.
+Upgrade — An existing STAR+PLUS member who requests STAR+PLUS HCBS program services or if the MCO determines the member would benefit from the STAR+PLUS HCBS program and is granted services after meeting waiver eligibility criteria.